Credit Card Processing

 • Don’t forget to let your customers know that you charge credit card fees.

-The exact requirements set forth by the card brands are outlined earlier in this article.
+The card brands’ requirements are outlined in this article.
 Your customers should always know what forms of payment you surcharge, as well as how much your surcharge, before they use their card.

 • Don’t keep surcharge fees when refunding customers.